 The connecting package makes it possible to establish a connection from the firewall to the SMC server.
-Share this package only with trusted users.
+Share this package only with users who have been made aware of security.
+Such packages must only be shared through secure channels (encrypted e-mails, secured USB keys, etc.) between SMC and SNS firewalls.

-- 1. Provide the connecting package to the administrator in charge of managing the cluster on the remote site. - 2.
+- 1. Provide the package to the administrator in charge of managing the cluster on the remote - 2.
 Ensure that the administrator: - connects to the web administration interface of the active node of the cluster. - selects the connecting package In the menu Configuration > System > Management Center of the firewall administration interface.
 After the package has been installed, the administrator can see the SMC server connection settings in the same menu.
 They are also displayed in the SMC dashboard component. - performs a synchronization of both nodes from the administration interface of the active node.
 The passive node retrieves then the configuration contained in the firewall connecting package. - 3.
 In the SMC server web interface, verify that the state of the cluster changes in the Firewalls menu.
 It must be "On line".
-The mode icon changes as well: \\\\\.
-In case of failover, the passive node will become active and will automatically connect to the SMC server.

-4. To view different types of information about both nodes of the cluster, edit the cluster in the Firewalls menu and open the High availability tab.
+The mode icon changes as well: In case of failover, the passive node will become active and will automatically connect to the SMC server. - 4.
+To view different types of information about both nodes of the cluster, edit the cluster in the Firewalls menu and open the High availability tab.